JustJuulia/Python_Projects/README.md

 Meme Generator: A program that allows users to create memes by adding text to images.

 Hotel Reservation System: An application for handling hotel room reservations, with options to view available dates and amenities.

-Dice Rolling Simulator: A program that simulates rolling dice for games, allowing users to choose the number and type of dice.

 Twitter Data Analyzer: A tool for analyzing and visualizing data from Twitter, such as hashtag popularity or user sentiment.